reactive-rsocket-broker/ali-rsocket-graal-boot3-demo/README.md

 # GraalVM Native Image guide

-* If you want to access remote RSocket Service, please add interface full name to `proxy-config.json`, then add `.nativeImage()`  to create service call stub.
+* If you want to access remote RSocket Service, please register interface to `AppRuntimeHintsRegistrar.java`, then add `.nativeImage()`  to create service call stub.

 ```